I. Introduction

 A. Overview of Data-Driven Disaster Risk Management

-Disaster management has increasingly shifted towards data-driven methodologies, which leverage analytics and information technology to enhance responsiveness and resilience.
-Traditional methods are often reactive, while data-driven approaches aim to proactively address potential risks, minimizing impacts through informed decision-making.
-By utilizing a multitude of data sources, these methodologies create sophisticated frameworks that identify vulnerabilities, assess risks, and facilitate effective recovery strategies.
+Disaster management is increasingly adopting data-driven methodologies that leverage analytics and information technology to boost responsiveness and resilience.
+Traditional methods are often reactive, while data-driven approaches proactively address potential risks, minimizing impacts via informed decision-making.
+By processing data from diverse sources, sophisticated frameworks are created to identify vulnerabilities, assess risks, and expedite effective recovery strategies.

 1. Significance of Data-Driven Approaches